Modern Slavery Act

 There are rigorous procedures in place when we recruit employees which ensures that our right to work obligations are being met.
 Our regular pay benchmarking gives us the assurance that full and fair wages are being paid.

 It is important to us that all our employees feel comfortable to express any concerns they may have.
-Last year all employees received awareness training on the signs of modern slavery and what actions they need to take.
-They are also made fully aware of our whistleblowing policy.
+Last year all employees were provided with awareness training on the signs of modern slavery and what actions they need to take.
+They were also made fully aware of our whistleblowing policy.

 Our approach to fighting modern slavery, trafficking and exploitation

-All employees in the Group follow our values when running their particular functions within the business.
+All employees in the Group follow our values of being solid, driven, engaging and expert, when running their particular functions within the business.
 These are values which aim to bring ethical and fair treatment to all those who they may come into contact with.

 There is a very clear expectation that any occurrence or indication of exploitation is dealt with in strict accordance with our well-documented and distributed policies and procedures.